 There are several insurance companies that offer extensive medical insurance for expats.
 IMG is one of them, and I’ll tell you more about them later – but in general, they are definitely the best choice.

 The main issue with insurance for expats is that they don’t have a home residency.
 So, they need really good insurance, that will cover them in case of a chronic or a long-term illness.
-Or in case of a pregnancy – certain insurance companies will cover maternity care, and others won’t.
-Make sure that your coverage plan includes that, if you’re an expat who’s expecting.
+Or in case of pregnancy – certain insurance companies will cover maternity care, and others won’t.
+Make sure that your coverage plan includes that if you’re an expat who’s expecting.

 One thing to remember is to always call your insurance company in case you get hospitalized.
 When you read the fine print, you’ll see that most companies require you to call them before going to the doctor.
 That doesn’t apply, of course, in case you are unconscious or physically incapable of making the call.
 But you are obligated to notify them within 72 hours of being admitted to a hospital.